iogbole/blog.israelo/_posts/2024-08-23-chelly-app.md

 ## Polishing the Design

 Once Rochelle finished her designs, I offered some guidance on refining them 💬.
 I introduced her to advanced concepts like components, instances, and prototyping (linking screens) without ever touching the mouse or keyboard.
-That’s one of my principles when teaching your kids to to code or work with computers, never take over the controls.
+That’s one of my principles when teaching your kids o code or work with computers, never take over the controls.
 I firmly believe that learning by doing is the best way for skills to stick 👌.

 And I must say, Rochelle did an amazing job 👏.
 The app is designed with a user-friendly interface, perfect for kids.
 It’s colorful, intuitive, and fun—just what a creativity canvas for children should be 🖌️✨.

 >...without ever touching the mouse or keyboard.
->That’s one of my principles when teaching your kids to to code or work with computers, never take over the controls..
+>That’s one of my principles when teaching your kids to code or work with computers, never take over the controls..

 <p align="center">
   <img width="334" alt="design" src="https://github.com/user-attachments/assets/030164ae-6130-40ad-9498-a5fca5ed0b98">